 - See how far in advance guests are booking and how long they are staying

-- Compare your trends to the market to see if there are bookings you are missing out on
+- Track your trends to the market to see if there are bookings you are missing out on

 You can look at your listed rates and occupancy for future dates but also overlay them on top of the same data from a Market Dashboard to quickly identify where your prices and occupancy stand against the market.
 Please note that you do need to be subscribed to a Market Dashboard to be able to use this section of Portfolio Analytics.